Student Handbook

 • Courses will be recorded with CCCNS course number, title, prefix and the number of credits awarded by the transferring institution.

-• Grades for transfer courses will be recorded in Banner but will not show on the official transcript.
+• Grades for transfer courses will be recorded in Banner and will show on the NJC official transcript as transfer courses.

 • Pre-requisite courses below the 100 level will not be accepted in transfer but will be noted in the student’s academic record.